mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 - **Structural challenges continue but the stuggle continues:** schools, curriculum etc, financial sustainability, limits of sustained volunteer activities, - however change is possible, this research provides a possible avenue.

 ### The problem statement of the thesis

 This section gives a further overall synthesis of the problems of the area based on Lit review that this study aims to address via the RQs.

 - Discussion of implications of synthesis of the Literature review
 - Description on  how the RQs frame the problem to help an investigation via the data gathered.

+####  pedagogies exist but more are needed

+**Lack of specific pedagogies (for informal spaces) - via a case study / research ?**

+The lack of pedagogies for informal spaces should be addressed.

+While the very open ended approach of build a space and response to the interests of people that come is attractive [see Denner], it presents challenges.

+Similarly vehicle like competitions come with some support but also with issues []

+These are explored in the next section of the LR

+There is a missing